-- Participate in the trauma resuscitations with graded responsibilities to help improve the skills needed for early resuscitation. - Participate in the management of physiologic problems that occur in the trauma patient throughout their course of injury. - Perform operative procedures which may include: cricothyroidotomy, gastrostomy, jejunostomy, herniorrhaphy, appendectomy, amputation, and laparoscopy with attending supervision per the Resident Supervision Policy. - Demonstrate proficiency in suturing of simple and complex skin lacerations. - Demonstrate knowledge and skills in the principles of pre-op assessment, operative intervention, and follow-up in patients presenting with a wide variety of surgical diseases. - Identify the principles of resuscitation, rapid diagnosis, interpretation of clinical findings, laboratory values, and radiologic results in the emergency room setting. - Participate in the performance of surgical operations with attending supervision per the Resident Supervision Policy.
-The type of case and level of responsibility in each case will be determined by the level and the experience of the resident. - Formulate a management plan based upon patient assessment, laboratory studies, and diagnostic test results. - Assist in carrying out patient care plan. - Participate in at least two outpatient clinic sessions a week. - Evaluate patients with surgical and non-surgical disease. - Conduct preoperative assessment of surgical patients. - Perform minor out-patient procedures that are frequently done in the clinic area.
+- Participate in the trauma resuscitations and initial evaluation and treatment of the traumatized and acute care surgery patients with graded responsibilities to help improve the skills needed for early resuscitation. - Participate in the management of physiologic problems that occur in the trauma patient throughout their course of injury. - Perform operative procedures which may include: cricothyroidotomy, gastrostomy, jejunostomy, herniorrhaphy, appendectomy, amputation, and laparoscopy with attending supervision per the Resident Supervision Policy. - Demonstrate proficiency in suturing of simple and complex skin lacerations. - Demonstrate knowledge and skills in the principles of pre-op assessment, operative intervention, and follow-up in patients presenting with a wide variety of surgical diseases. - Identify the principles of resuscitation, rapid diagnosis, interpretation of clinical findings, laboratory values, and radiologic results in the emergency room setting. - Participate in the performance of surgical operations with attending supervision per the Resident Supervision Policy.
+The type of case and level of responsibility in each case will be determined by the level and the experience of the resident. - Formulate a management plan based upon patient assessment, laboratory studies, and diagnostic test results. - Assist in formulating and carrying out patient care plan. - Participate in at least one outpatient clinic session a week. - Evaluate patients with surgical and non-surgical disease. - Conduct preoperative assessment of surgical patients. - Perform minor out-patient procedures that are frequently done in the clinic area.